ohinson01/MovieDomesticPercent/README.md

 # About
-This is a statistical exercise hat creates a boxplot to visualize the earnings of movies in the U.S. based on Genre.
+This is a statistical exercise that creates a boxplot to visualize the earnings of movies in the U.S. based on Genre.

 <img width="506" alt="image" src="https://github.com/ohinson01/MovieDomesticPercent/assets/69820358/cc9d4d99-1af8-4ec6-adac-3490e98473e2">